-Together these five staff make up the Senior Management Team.
+Together these six staff make up the Senior Management Team.
 They report to our Board twice a month.
 Check out the ‘Meet the Team’ section of our website for further details about staff.

 Who should I contact if I need more information?